 GeneCards Summary for IFNL3 Gene

-IFNL3 (Interferon, Lambda 3) is a Protein Coding gene.
-Diseases associated with IFNL3 include hepatitis c virus and response to antiviral treatment in hepatitis c.
-Among its related pathways are NOD-like Receptor Signaling Pathways and PEDF Induced Signaling.
-GO annotations related to this gene include cytokine activity.
+IFNL3 (Interferon Lambda 3) is a Protein Coding gene.
+Diseases associated with IFNL3 include Hepatitis C Virus and Ifnl3-Related Altered Drug Metabolism.
+Among its related pathways are PEDF Induced Signaling and Toll-Like receptor Signaling Pathways.
+GO annotations related to this gene include receptor binding and cytokine activity.
 An important paralog of this gene is IFNL2.

 UniProtKB/Swiss-Prot for IFNL3 Gene